Home » Recipe Index » Asian Dessert Recipes – Easy Traditional & Modern Sweets » Mango Sago Dessert Recipe (Extra Creamy with Cream Cheese)

 What kind of mango is best for mango sago?

-Use ripe, sweet, and non-fibrous mango varieties such as Alphonso, Carabao, or Thai Nam Dok Mai.
-If the mangoes aren’t very sweet, you may need to add extra sugar or condensed milk to balance the flavor.
+The best mangoes for mango sago are ripe, sweet, and non-fibrous varieties like Alphonso, Carabao, or Thai Nam Dok Mai.
+If your mangoes are less sweet, you can adjust with a little extra sugar or condensed milk.

 How do I make the dessert less sweet?

-You can reduce or skip the condensed milk and adjust the sugar in the rock sugar syrup.
-Using fresh milk instead of evaporated milk also makes the cream base lighter and less sweet.
+To make mango sago less sweet, reduce or skip the condensed milk and adjust the sweetness of the syrup to taste.
+Using fresh milk instead of evaporated milk also creates a lighter, less sweet base.

 A glass of mango sago dessert with cream cheese mix and pomelo.